Find Your Voice

 Is my teen the right age for Lead or CIT Camp?

-If your teen turns age 15 after June 26, you will need to call our registration team for an override at (206) 382-5022 as our system recognizes ages by the start of summer in June rather than specific weekly sessions.
+If your child turns 15 after June 24 and you would like to sign them up, you will need to contact our registration team for an age override, as our system recognizes ages by the start of all summer programs on June 24 rather than specific weekly camp sessions.
+Please call (206) 382-5022 and press three for support.

 How soon can I sign my camper up for Lead or CIT Camp?

-• March 1 at 6:00 am: 2022 Day Camp participants, current Before & After-School Enrichment and Early Education participants
+• February 1 at 6:00 am: 2023 Day Camp participants, current YMCA Before and After-School Enrichment participants, and current YMCA Early Education participants

-• March 8 at 6:00 am: Facility members of the YMCA of Greater Seattle
+• February 6 at 6:00 am: Facility Members of the YMCA of Greater Seattle

-Weekly camp registration closes on the Wednesday prior to the camp session at 5:00 pm.
-For example, for camp starting on July 10, registration would close on July 5 at 5:00 pm.
+Weekly camp registration closes on the Wednesday before the camp session at 5:00 pm.
+For example, for camp starting on July 8, registration would close on July 3 at 5:00 pm.

 Does the Y offer financial assistance for Lead or CIT Camp?